sashank5644/Science-AI/README.md

 # Welcome to Science AI!

-This project was developed during the Open Source for AI Hackathon hosted at Microsoft's headquarters.
+This project was developed during the **Open Source for AI Hackathon hosted at Microsoft's headquarters**.
 Within just 6 hours, our team designed and built this innovative voice-enabled AI system, which placed 2nd in the Hackathon.

 The Science AI project is a testament to our ability to tackle complex challenges, leverage cutting-edge AI tools, and deliver impactful solutions under tight deadlines.